 Approved 11/14/96; edited 1/2017

 After the Thesis Proposal approval form has been accepted in the Graduate School and a student has completed the courses on the approved degree audit and registered for four to six hours of 499 Master's Thesis, the student is required to maintain continuous registration until the deposit of the final thesis on ProQuest and approval of the final thesis in the Graduate School.
 The requirement for continuous registration may be fulfilled by maintaining registration of 1 hour of 499 each semester through the semester of degree completion.
 Students registering for less than 9 credit hours in fall or spring, or less than 6 credit hours in summer, will not have the insurance fee automatically assessed.
 See the Health Insurance website for further information.
-The requirement for continuous registration does not apply during a summer term unless the student is graduating in that term.
+The requirement for continuous registration does not apply during a summer term unless the student is proposing, defending, or graduating in that term.
 Registration for 499 may be in absentia.
-If circumstances prohibit continuous registration, a student must request a leave of absence from the department or school and then from the Graduate School.
+If circumstances prohibit continuous registration, a student must request a leave of absence from University.
 Any student interrupting registration without obtaining a leave of absence, upon re-enrollment and/or reinstatement, must pay tuition and fees for one credit hour of 499, at the current tuition and fee rates, for each of the delinquent semesters.
-Any student requesting reinstatement in a degree program after a lapse of one calendar year must complete an application for readmission.
+Any student requesting reinstatement in a degree program after a lapse of one calendar year must complete an application for readmission to the program.
+Continuous registration for an upcoming term may be waived if all materials are submitted to the Graduate School by the Friday before the next semester starts.
+Consult with the Graduate School for more information.

-If a student has completed the maximum requirement of thesis/dissertation hours for the program, but more time is needed, a student may register for 1 credit of thesis or dissertation for up to two (2) semesters.
+If a student has completed the maximum requirement of thesis hours for the program, but more time is needed, a student may register for a 1 credit of thesis for up to two (2) semesters.
 This 1 credit course will be counted at a level equivalent to full-time study for the purposes of loan deferment, continued use of university student services, and graduate assistant full-time enrollment eligibility requirements.
-Please note: by enrolling in the 1 credit of thesis or dissertation this does not in any way guarantee a graduate assistant position.
-Selection of this option only allows a student to meet the full-time eligibility criteria if they are offered a graduate assistant position.
+An approved PERS 938 (Reduced Course Load Request) is still required for graduate assistants enrolled in this option.

-If more time is needed beyond the first two (2) semesters, a formal request for an extension can be made to the graduate school by the thesis/dissertation advisor and/or graduate coordinator.
-Extension requests would be permitted for a maximum of two (2) additional semesters only.
-If the extension request is approved, the full-time equivalency could be used for loan deferment or continued use of student services ONLY and would NOT be considered for maintaining eligibility requirements as a graduate assistant.
+If more time is needed beyond the first two (2) semesters, a formal request for an extension can be made to the graduate school by the thesis advisor.
+Extensions may be approved for a maximum of two (2) additional semesters only if a clear plan for completion has been submitted and only if the student is working at a full-time equivalency on thesis work.
+Graduate students who are using this extension cannot hold a graduate assistantship.
+If the extension is approved, the full-time equivalency could be used for loan deferment or continued use of student services ONLY.

 An extension request must address the following: